tweag/nickel/doc/manual/merging.md

   = Both values have the same merge priority but they can't be combined
 ```

-On the other hand, if the priorities differ, the value with highest priority
+If the priorities differ, the value with the highest priority simply erases the
-simply erases the other in the final result:
+other:

 ```text
 nickel> {foo | priority 1 = 1} & {foo = 2}